 In 2009, the Yellow Jacket women captured the program's 16th OAC Championship and 12th under Taraschke.
 The 16 titles are more than twice as many as any other OAC school since the league began recognizing women's championships in 1985.
 In 2009, BW also hosted the NCAA Division III National Championship Meet (sponsored by the Cleveland Sports Commission).

 In the 1990s, the BW women dominated the OAC and won seven conference team titles, including an OAC-record six straight from 1992-97.
-In 27 seasons of successful competition for women in the OAC, BW has claimed 16 championships.
 In addition to the OAC-record streak of six straight titles, BW has two other streaks of four straight crowns (1986-1989 and 1999-2002).
-The other two titles were in 2007 and 2009.
+The other two titles came in 2007 and 2009.

 The program has been led by some outstanding competitors, including 12 OAC individual champions: